 Apple’s iPhone is the most popular smartphone in the world, and we want to help you get the most out of yours.
 From dating apps to QR scanners, your phone is capable of nearly anything these days, and some apps just rise above the rest.
-We’ve recently cut our list of the best iPhone apps in half, bringing you the true cream of the crop: 100 apps, sorted by category, that will make your life simpler, easier, and more enjoyable.
+Our list of the best iPhone apps brings you the true cream of the crop: 100 apps, sorted by category, that will make your life simpler, easier, and more enjoyable.

 Want to find nearby restaurants or track a package using your voice?
 Well, the official Google app allows users to have full-fledged conversations with their phone.
 It’s just like Siri, except it connects with your Google accounts.

 Google Chrome is an upgrade from the default browser, Safari.
 The app can sync your history and bookmarks across devices and includes features like search bar autocomplete and unlimited tab functionality.

 Facebook is the social network.
 If you want to make your phone Facebook official, you should download this app.
 A must-have for nearly anyone, as many other social apps connect through Facebook to acquire vital information.

 YouTube used to come with your phone, but with iOS 6, Apple removed it.
 Luckily, Google brought it back.
 If you need to know what YouTube is, please meet us back in 2005.
 It now features YouTube Red, a monthly subscription service that allows downloaded playlists to be used offline and playback with no ads.